What are royalties?

 STIM automatically receives reports when your songs have been played on radio, TV, or through streaming.
 However, if your music has been performed live, you or the performer need to report it through “Mina sidor.”
-The compensation is calculated based on where and how much your songs have been played and is paid out eight times a year.
+STIM pays their members royalties eight times a year.
+The compensation is calculated based on where and how much your songs have been played.
 Register your bank account number on “Mina sidor” to receive the compensation directly into your account.

 Royalties from STIM are financed with the help of licenses from various establishments that use the music.

-If you are a musician and participate in recordings, you can receive royalties from SAMI when the music is played in different establishments, such as stores, gyms, and restaurants.
+If you are a musician participating in recordings, you can receive royalties too.
+SAMI is an organisation that ensures that musicians get paid when their recorded performances are played in different establishments.
+This includes for instance stores, gyms, and restaurants.
 Half of the compensation also goes to the music companies through IFPI.

-To receive compensation from SAMI, you need to join.
+To receive compensation from SAMI, you need to sign up on their website.
 You also need to register the recordings you have participated in by submitting so-called SAMI lists.
-In these lists, you provide complete information about the songs you have participated in, the other contributors, and the roles you had in the recording.
-You can add individuals through SAMI’s registry or manually using personal identification numbers.
+In these lists, you provide complete information about the songs you have participated in.
+These lists should include the other contributors, and the roles you’ve all had in the recording process.
+You can register the participating individuals either through SAMI’s registry or manually, using personal identification numbers.

 Once you are affiliated, you receive payments four times a year.
 You also gain access to “Mina sidor” where you can edit information about your recordings and add bank account numbers.
-The compensation is based on the role you had during the recording, how much the song has been played, and the total amount of money SAMI has collected throughout the year.
-The money comes from music fees paid by establishments.
+The compensation is based on the role you had during the recording.
+It also factors in how much the song has been played, and the total amount of money SAMI has collected throughout the year.
+The money comes from music fees paid to SAMI by various establishments.